Modern Slavery Act-Transparency Statement

 - following all applicable laws for conditions of employment, including maximum hours and overtime and minimum wage and benefits.

-Since then, we are continuously providing comprehensive training regarding these Global Standards to our workforce for raising awareness to our high ethical standards, including our commitment against modern slavery or human trafficking.
+We continuously communicate our Vision, The CoorsTek Way, and our Global Standards for Business Conduct to our workforce to maintain awareness of our high ethical standards, including our commitment against modern slavery and human trafficking.

 Supplier Due Diligence

 We conduct due diligence on the locations of our worksites and of our primary suppliers.
-We have concluded that all of our worksites and our suppliers operate in jurisdictions that report a low prevalence of forced labor and have established Modern Slavery laws (as measured by the 2018 Global Slavery Index).
+We have concluded that all our worksites and our suppliers operate in jurisdictions that have established Modern Slavery laws.

-Our local manufacturing facilities also conduct assessments of suppliers for legal and ethical risks, and our global supply chain group intends to implement a formal system to retain such supplier data and assessments.
+Our local manufacturing facilities also conduct assessments of suppliers for legal and ethical risks, and our global supply chain group is implementing a formal system to retain such supplier data and assessments.

 We will continue to assess any suspected instances of non-compliance with our Global Standards for Business Conduct and our related policies.
 We will also continue to support training of our workforce regarding our commitment to a healthy, open, safe, and secure workplace.

-This statement covers April 1, 2021 to March 31, 2022 and has been reviewed and approved by the Board of Directors of CoorsTek, Inc.
+This statement covers fiscal year 2021 and has been reviewed and approved by the Board of Directors of CoorsTek, Inc.